WPoelman/WPoelman.github.io/content/posts/useful-software-2025-04-17/index.md

 The one thing that requires some fiddling to set up is the `slurm_additional_parameters` field.
 I had to figure out what cluster-specific variables I had to set there to make it work.
-This will be different from cluster to cluster, but if you run into trouble, it's worth trying to use this field.
+This will be different from cluster to cluster.
+If you run into trouble, it's worth looking into missing required variables which are not 'standard'; they likely need to go here.
 It's basically the "kwargs" mechanism from Python; it will pass along all variables defined in that dict to the SLURM script `submitit` creates for you.
-If this is set properly, it's works very well.
+If this is set properly, it's works well.

-I specifically select the `AutoExecutor` here, which, as the name suggests, automatically determines if it has access to SLURM or not.
+I specifically select the `AutoExecutor` here, which, as the name suggests, automatically determines where to run your job.
-If not, it will run your 'compute function' just normally, if it does have access to SLURM, it will submit it as a job.
+If it has no access to SLURM, it will run your 'compute function' locally, if it does have access, it will submit it as a job.
 No config or arguments needed.
-Lastly, I use `submitit` a lot in combination with `itertools`; I define lists of values I want per experimental variable and then just create the product of those, which then become my compute jobs.
+Lastly, I use `submitit` a lot in combination with `itertools`; I define lists of values I want per experimental variable and create the product of those, which then become my compute jobs.

 ```python
 # Whatever your experimental variables are...